Biswajeet-23/E_commerceApp/README.md

 ## Rubric followed for the Project

-* Firebase authentication is used to check the user identity.
+* Firebase authentication is used to check the user authenticity.
-* Then it redirects to the `Home Page`.
+* App is then redirected to the `Home Page`.
-* `Navigation Drawer` also provides more functionalities to the app.
+* The Home Page contains a `Navigation Drawer` which provides more functionalities to the app.
 * Each List item displayed by the App should contain relevant price detail and information about the current item.
 * This includes -
 	* Price of the item.